 One major problem with my scheme is that Martinez, Carter, and Murphy — as well as Cora — are all left handed hitters.
 But there’s still righty Henry Blanco and the switch-hitting Angel Pagan on the bench.
 And besides, I think the whole righty-lefty thing is a bit overrated.

 The starting pitching has actually fared pretty well.
 And the bullpen has been solid.
 So what’s the problem?
-Mets starters average less than six innings a start.
+Mets starters average fewer than six innings a start.
 And that means the bullpen is carrying a heavy workload.
 Every day.
 That will mean a burned-out bullpen by the time the stretch run comes in September.
 And besides, I don’t have long term faith in Oliver Perez or John Maine.

 The Mets need to go out and get a workhorse starter who will pitch deep into games, to give the bullpen at least one day of rest.
 This is a tough task to pull off during the season.
 It’s much easier to do it in the off-season, but again, Minaya inexplicably did not do it when he could.